Competitive debate in the United States: Advent of high school debate

-Rise of "progressive" debate: 1970–present
+Rise of "progressive" debate

 The activity of debate continued to grow, eventually becoming large enough to not require invited judges, such as policy experts or professors of rhetoric.
 By the mid-1970s, tournaments were often judged by former or current competitors.
 In 1972, the Tournament of Champions was founded by J.W.
 Patterson, director of debate at the University of Kentucky.
-This event, which would go on to become the most prestigious national tournament for high school students, was specifically designed as a tournament without inexperienced judges.
+The tournament was specifically designed as a tournament without inexperienced judges.
 With these developments, team strategy began to move away from a "public model" geared at a general audience and towards a "policy-making" model.
 Allan Louden, tracing these developments at the National Debate Tournament, noted that "as speed rapidly increased...debate became more analytical, geared to expert audiences."

-In the 1980s or the early 1990s, a new argument called a "kritik" was introduced to intercollegiate debate.
-Kritiks are a unique type of argument that argue "that there is a harm created by the assumption created or used by the other side" – that is, there is some other issue that must be addressed before the topic can be debated.
+In the 1980s, a new argument called a "kritik" was introduced to intercollegiate debate.
+Kritiks are a unique type of argument that argue "that there is a harm created by the assumption created or used by the other side"—that is, there is some other issue that must be addressed before the topic can be debated.
 Early pioneers of the kritik used them primarily as a supplement to other arguments rather than as stand-alone cases.
 Kritiks faced criticism from traditional debaters and judges because they did not require competitors to directly debate the assigned topic.
 Nevertheless, they took hold and remain a stable of intercollegiate and high school debate today.
 Most recently, some debaters have advanced an argumentation style known as "performance debate" which emphasizes "identity, narrative understandings, and confrontation of life's disparities."
 This argumentation style, advanced predominantly by Black debaters, has been used by debaters to discuss issues related to identity and difference.
+An early pioneer of these styles of debate was the University of Louisville debate team, led by Ed Warner.